 Resident Involvement in Curriculum Design

-Through the Residency Program Training Committee and the Medical Education Academy, resident feedback and input are driving forces behind changes in the curriculum - which is evolving to meet the educational needs of the residents.
-Several recent residents have worked to improve the BCRP curriculum include restructuring the lunch conferences into subspecialty blocks, increasing the number of hands-on/skills-based sessions, adding an intern morning report, developing a TEACH elective, reformatting the Academic Development Block lecture series, providing comprehensive review materials for residents on night rotations or vacation who miss certain teaching sessions and more.
+Through the Residency Program Training Committee and the Medical Education Academy, resident feedback and input are driving forces behind changes in the curriculum, which is evolving to meet the educational needs of the residents.
+Recent resident led innovations in the BCRP curriculum include restructuring the lunch conferences into subspecialty blocks, increasing the number of hands-on/skills-based sessions, adding an intern morning report, developing a TEACH elective, reformatting the Academic Development Block lecture series, providing comprehensive review materials for residents on night rotations or vacation who miss certain teaching sessions and more.
 In the fall of 2015, the BCRP held a Strategic Planning Retreat that residents participated in to plan both short term and long term curriculum reform.